rayyanrbj09/Sentiment-Analysis/README.md

 ## Project Workflow

 1. **Data Collection**
 - Fetch live data from Twitter and Reddit using APIs.
     - Store raw data in a database.

 2. **Data Preprocessing**
 - Clean text (remove URLs, special characters, stopwords, etc.).
     - Convert text to lowercase and tokenize it.

 3. **Sentiment Analysis**
 - Use pre-trained sentiment analysis models (Vader, TextBlob, or BERT).
-    - Train a custom ML model for better accuracy.

 4. **Data Storage & Retrieval**
 - Store processed data in MongoDB or PostgreSQL.

 5. **Visualization & Dashboard**
 - Create interactive charts and graphs to display sentiment trends.
 - Develop a web-based dashboard using Streamlit or Dash.

 6. **Deployment**
 - Deploy API backend using Flask/Django/FastAPI.
 - Host the dashboard on a cloud platform.

 ## Dataset Sources